Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on How to Budget Series

-If you did include everyone in on the decision-making process, and they still didn’t uphold their end of the bargain because they bought a new lawn trimmer at Home Depot (no, it wasn’t on sale, and yes you already have one in the garage).
+If you did include everyone in the decision-making process, and they still didn’t uphold their end of the bargain because they bought a new lawn trimmer at Home Depot (no, it wasn’t on sale, and yes, you already have one in the garage).
 Then they have some thinking to do.
-Maybe they’ll even think about returning it 🙂
+Maybe they’ll even think about returning it?

-I have to agree with Guru D.R. that each family needs a $1,000 emergency fund before tackling any other financial goals.
-This money should be on hand and ready for when your car breaks, or your fridge goes out.
+I have to agree with money guru D.R. that each family needs a $1,000 emergency fund before tackling any other financial goals.
+This money should be on hand and ready for when your car breaks or your fridge goes out.
 Whatever the emergency, you need to prepare for it.
 Because it will happen.

-If you don’t have an emergency fund yet, start setting 10% of your income aside to get this up to $1,000.
-Once you reach that goal, then you can allocate that money to paying down debts, or maybe increase your savings to 20% and use some of it to set up your sinking funds.
+If you don’t have an emergency fund yet, the first step in your budgeting process should be to start setting at least 10% of your income aside to get this up to $1,000.
+Once you reach that goal, then you can allocate that money to paying down debts or maybe increase your savings to 20% and use some of it to set up your sinking funds.